ouspg/CloudAndNetworkSecurity/3. Networking Protocols/README.md

 ## Preliminary tasks & prerequisites

-This lab is continuation of week 1 network security theme.
+This is the third lab in the series with the theme of Networking Protocols.

-A basic understanding of networking is required.
+A basic understanding of networking protocols is required.
 GitHub is required to complete this exercise

 Make yourself familiar with following: